The Amazon seller marketplace is one of the most discussed topics in eCommerce consulting.

 Fulfillment by Amazon is the 3PL solution that enables Amazon Prime.
 Merchants using FBA send inventory to an Amazon fulfillment center and pay per cubic foot for storage and per unit for fulfillment (picking, packing, shipping, returns, etc.).
 Amazon provides FBA pricing options on their Fulfillment by Amazon page.

-Orders fulfilled through FBA are eligible for Amazon Prime, which can impact Buy Box eligibility.
+Orders fulfilled through Amazon FBA are eligible for Amazon Prime, which can impact Buy Box eligibility.

 For some merchants, margins may be too narrow (or the product too specialized) to accomodate FBA.
 In these cases, Seller-Fulfilled Prime allows merchants to use the Prime badge by committing to two-day delivery at no additional charge for Prime customers.
 Sellers electing to use this method must: